thepante/popcorn-theme-left/README.md

 ![Screenshot](https://i.imgur.com/8iwlWiY.png)
 ## Modernleft theme
-Theme with small modifications for Popcorn Time that moves the window buttons to the left, mainly.
-Made and tested only on Linux.
-Should be good on Windows too.
+Small modifications for Popcorn Time that moves the window buttons to the left, mainly.
+Tested only on 🐧

 ## What's different
  -  Window buttons moved to the left